 Here’s a rundown of some of the financial commitments that are often found in commercial leases:

-Percentage Rent – Percentage rent is not as common in today’s market, but we sometimes see this type of rent at high traffic locations.
-Percentage rent is in addition to the base rent and it is based on revenues of the business.
+Percentage Rent – Percentage rent is not as common in today’s market, but we sometimes see this type of rent at high-traffic locations.
+Percentage rent is in addition to the base rent and it is based on the revenues of the business.
 Financial statements must be provided to the landlord and the amount of percentage rent is calculated monthly and sometimes quarterly.

 Sales Tax – In Florida, sales tax is charged on commercial rent payments so a business tenant will pay sales tax on the amount of rent each month.
 Depending on how the lease is worded, sales tax may also be charged on the insurance and CAM payments.

 Property Tax – In addition to sales tax, the lease may require the payment of property taxes for the location.
 The landlord normally will calculate estimated property taxes and charge a prorated amount each month.
 At the end of the taxable period, if there is a shortage the landlord will charge the difference.
 If there is an overage, the landlord usually applies that amount to the next payment.

 Insurance – Most leases require a business tenant to have a certain amount of insurance coverage.
 These policies would be in the business tenant’s name and the premiums would be paid directly to the insurance company.
 (It’s always a good idea to get the insurance quotes before the lease is signed.
 Insurance premiums can be more than anticipated.)
 In addition to the business tenant’s own policies, some leases require the business tenant to pay the premiums for the landlord’s policies on the property (or a pro-rated portion).